ArkCase/arkcase-ce/README.md

 1. Update the file `vagrant/Vagrantfile` in this repository, ensuring that the path to the box image is the same image that you just built in Step 5.
 The value should already be correct, if you built according to these instructions, but make sure anyway.

-2. Install the Vagrant hosts-updater plugin, and start the box.
-This will call a set of Ansible roles to provision all the ArkCase services; it will take some time.
+2. Run the commands below to install the Vagrant hosts-updater plugin, and start the box.
+This will call a set of Ansible roles to provision all the ArkCase services; it will take some time (30 minutes to an hour or more).

 ```bash
 cd /path/to/this/repository/vagrant